bhuvi-ai/Article-extraction-and-analysis/README.md

 Text Analysis

 1	Objective
-The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.
+The objective of this Project is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.

 2	Data Extraction
 Input.xlsx